 Chicken of the Woods – Absolutely delicious, even if you hate regular mushrooms.
 Fry it up and make a buffalo “chicken” sandwich!
 Possibly my favorite wild food.
 Our biggest find was near Glenwood, MN during August a few days after a rain storm.

 Wood Ear – Pretty hard to miss-identify since it looks exactly like a brownish clear ear!
+Scientific name is Auricularia Auricula and it grows on broadleaf wood.
 Boil in water for 5 minutes then add to Asian soups or stir-fries.
-Found in August and September.
-Found HUGE area 9/3/21 after a week of rainstorms.
+I found them in August and September during rainy weeks but apparently they are found all year.

 Wild Spinach – This is EVERYWHERE.
 We prefer eating it raw while hiking but works great on sandwiches too!
 Best in spring and early summer but the small leaves are usually tender even on older plants.